 STRENGTH AND HONOR

-He chose a spot beneath a live oak, shady and cool, not so close as to encounter roots but one affording a view of the pasture at sunrise, with its wildflowers and corral and the sturdy barn with its red cupola rising like a church bell tower over the parched ranch land.
+He chose a spot beneath a live oak, shady and cool, not so close to encounter roots but one affording a view of the pasture at sunrise, with its wildflowers and corral and sturdy barn with its red cupola rising stately over the parched ranch land.

 He had buried men and horses before but never his own, and presently rested from the effort, breathing heavily with his arms crossed over the shovel handle, flies circling his head, and watched the clouds drift by and change shapes.
 He listened to the distant mooing of cattle and two crows tangling on the split-rail fence, and felt the warm sage breeze against his neck.

 It was well into afternoon when he finished digging.
-He sat on the edge of the hole in the ground, shirtless, sweaty, and poured a cup of ice coffee from his thermos.
+He sat on the edge of the hole in the ground, shirtless, sweaty, and poured a cup of iced coffee from his thermos.

 “I’m sorry, Dusty,” came a voice behind him.